alders/mythtv-stream-hls-dash/README.md

 At the right hand side of the `Shutdown Lock` button dynamically appear additional buttons when files become available on disk.
-In Figure 4 this is the case for `HLS event` and `HLS VOD`.
+In Figure 4 this is the case for `HLS event,` `HLS VOD`, and `DASH VOD`.
 The video should load automagically within 30 seconds.
 If this does not happen, select either of the buttons to start playing.
 As a last resort one could reload the web page.

 Old devices not supporting the Shaka video player of the UI, may still be able to play media through the buttons provided.
+The buttons link to the various manifest files.
 The http links can also be copied and used in your favorite app.

 ### Status button

 Figure 5 shows what happens in case the status button is selected.
 This will trigger a popup message box with a detailed view of the steps involved and the status thereof.

+In this example three processing steps were required:

+1. Remux to `mp4` container for commercial cut.
+2. Encoding to the various playlists.
+3. Subtitle merge into the `mp4` file.

 **Figure 5:** *Status UI.*